muratk5n/thirdwave/en/2021/08/bermuda.md

 [Output](bermuda-out.html)

-A statistical idea could be taking the bigger area, look at the distribution of incident counts based on smaller regions in that area, then get counts in the same region without ones in the triangle.
+A statistical test idea could be taking a bigger area, look at the distribution of incident counts based on smaller regions there, then get counts in the same area without ones in the triangle.
 Are both counts the same Poisson distribution?

 References